-BCMB 255-2 Biochemistry Lab I This is a laboratory-based course in which students explore basic biochemical and molecular biological laboratory techniques.
+BCMB 255-2 Introduction to Biochemical Methods This is a laboratory-based course in which students explore basic biochemical and molecular biological laboratory techniques.
 Topics include buffers, calculations in biochemistry, enzyme kinetics, and purification of carbohydrates and proteins.
 Techniques include centrifugation, chromatography, spectrophotometry, and electrophoresis.